aws-solutions/amazon-marketing-cloud-uploader-from-aws/README.md

 * *AdminEmail:* Email address of the administrator
 * *DataBucketName:* Name of the S3 bucket from which source data will be uploaded.
-* *AmcEndpointUrl:* API endpoint of the AMC instance.
-This can be located in the Instance Info page in the AMC UI.
-* *DataUploadAccountId:* AWS account id that is connected to the AMC instance.
-This can be located in the Instance Info page in the AMC UI.
 * *CustomerManagedKey:* (Optional) Customer Managed Key to be used for decrypting source data, encrypting ETL results, and encrypting the corresponding datasets in AMC

   * AMC provides the ability to encrypt customer datasets with encryption keys created in AWS Key Management Service (KMS).
 This step is optional.
 If an encryption key is not provided, AMC will perform default encryption on behalf of the customer.
 The benefit to using a customer generated encryption key is the ability to revoke AMC’s access to uploaded data at any point.
 In addition, customers can monitor encryption key access via AWS CloudTrail event logs.